lapinek/platform-scripting/README.md

             3. The information, received as a JSON object, is then saved as a string in the `output` input of the form automatically provided on the client side.

-                The expected result returned from the call to `https://ipgeolocation.com/?json=1` is a JSON containing client IP data.
+                The expected result returned from the call is a JSON containing client IP data.
 The data might look like the following:

                 ```json
                 {